-By default this command reports details about all species that exist during a calculation.
-It is possible to specify only one species by including its label in double quotes, or adding a list option.
+By default this command reports details about a list of species, each on a new line and without quotes, followed by end.

+It is possible to specify only one species matcher by including its label in double quotes, as well as a single-elent list.
 Some rules:

 - The file name for the saved data must appear as the first item in double quotes.
-The species label comes second. - The species label must match one of the labels given with the save species labels command.
-These are case sensitive. - The rules for how the species labels work are defined on page 12 above.
+Any species label comes second. - The species label must match one of the labels given with the save species labels command.
+These are case sensitive. - The rules for how the species labels work are defined on page 14 above.